wassimj/topologicPy/README-windows.md

 The instructions below are for Microsoft Windows 10.
 In these instructions we assume *Visual Studio Community 2017* *opencascade 0.7.4* and *python3.8.8*.
 We also assume that your account has Adminstrator priviliges.

-**Warning:** Due to a bug in cppyy this installation will not work if your user home folder has a space in its name.
+**WARNING:** Due to a bug in cppyy this installation will not work if your user home folder has a space in its name.
 You will need to fix that before you install this software.
 There are instructions on-line on how to do that without creating a new account, but you need to be careful with things like OneDrive, Outlook and other installed software that stores the user folder name. **Do this at your own risk**

 1. **Create a topologicbim working folder**: We will assume that your home folder is called *homefolder* and you will install everything in *homefolder*/topologicbim